 Just joking.
 One can totally understand why this is the most famous adrenaline activity to try in Slovenia.

-The beauty of the Soča valley is mind-blowing, but you won’t have time to look around too much since you’ll be navigating the powerful river rapids.
+The beauty of the Soča Valley is mind-blowing, but you won’t have time to look around too much since you’ll be navigating the powerful river rapids.

 You’ll be taught how to fall from the raft and climb right back in, but – er, try not to fall from it where the rapids are the biggest.
 It’s called an adrenaline adventure with a reason!
-Or perhaps that’s just me.
-While others were screaming with joy, I was gripping the rope on the raft and hoping I’d survive.
-So much about me being adventurous.

-When Bovec, a little town in northwestern Slovenia is known as the adrenaline capital of Slovenia, this is not the only place you can go rafting on the Soča river.
-You can do so also a bit south of Bovec in charming Tolmin (you’ve heard about stunning Tolmin Gorge, right?!)
+While Bovec, a little town in northwestern Slovenia, is known as the adrenaline capital of Slovenia, this is not the only place you can go rafting on the Soča River.

-2. KAYAKING
+2. KAYAKING IN BOVEC OR TOLMIN

 Let’s stay in the rivers a bit more!

-Not just the Soča river, you can go kayaking on other – calmer – rivers as well.
-It’s still gonna be an adventure, but you won’t be scared AF 😀
+Not just the Soča River, you can go kayaking on other – calmer – rivers as well.
+It’s still gonna be an adventure, but you won’t be scared AF 😛

 3. CANYONING

-Okay, that’s another adrenaline activity that Slovenians are raving about.
 It is not to be taken lightly as you’re walking through the streams, jumping off waterfalls into pools, and sliding down the natural waterslides.

-Er, it’s still on my list of “extreme activities to do” (building up the courage), but Bojan went last year and he loved it.
-He says it’s adventurous, fun, and …wet 😀
+Er, it’s still on my list of “extreme activities to do” (building up the courage), but my husband tried it and he loved it.

-Canyoning tours can be of different difficulty so make sure to choose the one you’ll be comfortable with and always follow your guide’s instructions.
-Quite famous is Grmečica canyoning near lake Bled, and there are plenty of options in steep, narrow gorges along Soča river valley (yep, we’re there again) – Fratarica canyoning is said to be the most beautiful.
+Quite famous is Grmečica canyoning near Lake Bled, and there are plenty of options in steep, narrow gorges along Soča River valley (yep, we’re there again).

 4. ZIPLINE